supposedly/dialect-museum/README.md

 And... you guessed it.
 If you think about it, that means that we can use our technique to write out a word in **any** phonetic-spelling system we want.
 Just like how we can transform sounds into other sounds depending on what's around them, we can also transform them into letters in the exact same way.
-We could even transliterate English words in other languages' scripts!
+We could even transliterate English words using other languages' scripts!
 This is the most-powerful application of our future application, in my opinion, and it was actually the only reason I originally wanted to code it.

 I think that's all the main intro stuff out of the way.